-Earlham College, joining nearly 800 other institutions of higher education in the U.S., no longer requires students to submit standardized test scores (either SAT or ACT) with other materials in support of their application for admission.
-International students must continue to submit either the TOEFL or SAT results with their admission application.
+Earlham College, joining nearly 800 other institutions of higher education in the U.S., no longer requires students to submit standardized test scores (either SAT or ACT) with other materials in support of their application for admission (*see below for exceptions).

-Earlham has always taken a wholistic approach in its review of a student's application for admission, giving consideration to academic achievement, writing ability (the essay is very important), letters of recommendation and support from teachers and guidance counselors.
-Earlham also recognizes applicant commitments, accomplishments and contributions beyond the classroom.
-In determining academic ability and college readiness, the College has given particular weight to a student's performance in high school courses and the quality of their chosen academic program.
-Standardized test results have factored little in the overall evaluation of a student's ability to succeed in college and often do not accurately predict student success in college classes during the first year.
+For many students, standardized test results are not an optimal predictor of the ability to succeed in college.
+Furthermore, Earlham has always taken a holistic approach in its review of students' applications for admission, giving consideration to academic achievement, writing ability (the essay is very important), and letters of recommendation from teachers and guidance counselors.
+In determining academic ability and college readiness, the College gives particular weight to a student's performance in high school courses and the quality of their chosen college preparatory academic program.
+Earlham also recognizes applicants' commitments, accomplishments and contributions beyond the classroom.

 Under Earlham's test-optional policy, applicants can submit their scores and choose to have them considered or ask that the scores not be taken into account during review for admission.
 Students indicate their preference for use of test results on the Earlham section of the Common Application and may elect to consult with the Earlham Admission Staff about their decision.

 Test score results are also not required by Earlham for review of admitted students for merit scholarships.
 Due to the competitiveness for the College's top scholarships, it is recommended that students wishing to be considered submit their SAT or ACT scores.
 For your information, the middle 50% of enrolled applicants who chose to submit a standardized test score ranged between a SAT (critical reading and math) total score of 1200 to 1360, or an ACT composite score between 26 and 31.